anindex/deepRL-projects/navigation/REPORT.md

 #### Training scores

 As we can see, the environment is solved in 700 episodes with average score of 13, but the agent is trained longer upto 2000 episodes to see the saturated maximum training score.
+The training scores seems noise in this environment, I think adding gradient clipping and some bacth normalization layer to make training gradient more conservaive can stabilize the training curve.
 The result is shown as follow:

 ![Training score][img_training_result]

 #### Testing scores

+To evaluate if my agent is succesfully trained, this section provides testing score averaged over 100 episodes, of which no learning process happens.
 Due to stochasticity of the environment, sometime we can see many blue bananas surrounding the agent, it then oscillates in these situations.
 Overall, the mean testing score reaches the target of nearly 13 (12.51) over 100 episodes to solve this environment.

 ![Testing score][img_testing_result]

 ## 4. Future works

-Finally, some of the improvements we can consider making in following updates to this project:
+Finally, some of the improvements we can consider making in the following updates to this project:

 - Test DDPG agent in this environment to see the learning performance according to total episodes to solve the environment and maximum training score reached.